hc2116/hc2116.github.io/blog.md

 ### Sports

 I am a very active person and depend on physical activity to balance my senses.
-I grew up in a sailing family and tremendously enjoy being on the water, both on large and
+I grew up in a sailing family and tremendously enjoy being on the water.
+Besides that, I exhaust and enjoy myself during Jiu-Jitsu training and on my own while running or weightlifting.

 <div class="clearfix">
 <div class="img-container3">